Biden says Israel-Hezbollah conflict could turn into 'all-out war' as US floats cease-fire proposal

-NEW YORK (AP) — President Joe Biden said Wednesday that fighting between Israel and Hezbollah threatens to become an “all-out war” as his top diplomat and other advisers were working behind the scenes pressing for a temporary cease-fire to calm the escalating conflict that has killed more than 600 people.
+NEW YORK (AP) — President Joe Biden said Wednesday that fighting between Israel and Hezbollah threatens to become an "all-out war" as his top diplomat and other advisers worked behind the scenes pressing for a temporary cease-fire to calm the escalating conflict that has killed more than 600 people in Lebanon in recent days.

-Earlier Wednesday, Biden warned that "all-out war" between Israel and Hezbollah is still possible, but expressed hope that an off-ramp can be found to prevent further bloodshed.
-His comments came after days of back and forth between Israel and Iran-backed Hezbollah militants in Lebanon that have killed hundreds and rekindled fears of a broader war in the Middle East.

-“An all-out war is possible,” Biden said in an appearance on ABC's “The View,” adding that he thinks the opportunity also exists “to have a settlement that can fundamentally change the whole region.”
+Earlier Wednesday, Biden warned in an appearance on ABC's "The View" that "an all-out war is possible" but thinks the opportunity also exists "to have a settlement that can fundamentally change the whole region."

 Biden suggested that getting Israel and Hezbollah to agree to a cease-fire could help achieve a cessation of hostilities between Israel and Hamas militants in Gaza.
 That war is approaching the one-year mark on Oct.
-7 when Hamas invaded southern Israel, and has caused tens of thousands of deaths, the majority being of Palestinians in Gaza.
+7 when Hamas, another Iranian-backed militant group, invaded southern Israel, and has caused tens of thousands of deaths, the majority being of Palestinians in Gaza.

 “It's possible and I'm using every bit of energy I have with my team … to get this done,” he said.
 “There's a desire to see change in the region.”